Associate in Applied Science (AAS)

 • Describe various approaches used to ensure quality in manufacturing operations.

-Revised April 2021 (Effective Fall 2021)
+Revised April 2021 (effective Fall 2021)

 Program planning is based on information available at the time of preparation.
 It is the student’s responsibility to meet with their LCC advisor and with an advisor at the college to which they plan to transfer for specific requirements.
 Consult the LCC catalog for LCC graduation requirements.